lucasmerlin/hello_egui/crates/egui_flex/README.md

 [content]:<>

+## When should I use egui_flex?
+I recomment you to use this lightly, and prefer using egui's built-in layout features where possible.
+I only use this crate in places where I need something that is impossible using egui's built-in layout features, or where a lot of custom math would be required.

+## Overview

 I was curious how much of flexbox I could implement in egui in a single-pass layout, by just remembering the sizes of widgets from the previous frame.
 Turns out it's quite a lot!